ojoaoneiva/vfxFinancial/README.md

 # The server will start on Expo Development.
 # Use the Expo Go app on your Android or iOS mobile device to enter the given url on the terminal (similar to this exp://192.168.1.3:8081), or use an emulator for desktop viewing.

+# Run the tests.
+Because of the Jest default time limit, the tests will work after the first one:
+    npm run test
 ```

 ## Technologies used: